- Banking and Financial Institution Litigation

 - Trust/Probate Planning & Litigation

-Carolyn Raines is a shareholder in the Dallas office of Godwin Bowman & Martinez.
+Carolyn Raines is a shareholder in the Dallas office of Godwin Bowman PC.
 She is a highly skilled attorney with extensive experience in litigation, contract negotiations, and corporate governance.
 She manages complex litigation, advises clients in sophisticated business matters, and counsels clients on employment issues.
 Her creative, innovative thinking and excellent writing skills have led to very favorable client results.

 Ms. Raines was a significant team member in the firm's successful defense of Halliburton, in connection with all civil litigation and investigations concerning BP's Macondo well (Deepwater Horizon) blowout in the Gulf of Mexico, the largest environmental lawsuit in the history of the United States.
 She also represents clients in many different industries, including financial services, banking, mortgage lending, securities, energy, telecommunications, insurance, real estate, and manufacturing.